 She has an undergraduate degree from the University of California, Berkeley in Comparative Literature and a masters from Gonzaga University in Communications and Leadership.
 Sonja lives in Huntington Beach and has two adult daughters.

-Lori has a track record of establishing strong professional partnerships and introducing innovative, evidence-based therapeutic programs including Parent-Child Interaction Therapy, Trauma-Focused Cognitive Behavior Therapy, PEERS groups for teens on the Autism spectrum, Seeking Safety, and the Strong Families, Strong Children program for veteran and military families and children.
+Lori has a track record of establishing strong professional partnerships and introducing innovative, evidence-based therapeutic programs including Parent-Child Interaction Therapy, Trauma-Focused Cognitive Behavior Therapy, PEERS groups for teens on the Autism spectrum, Seeking Safety, and the Strong Families, Strong Children program for veteran and military-connected families and children.

-Her passion and commitment for helping the Orange County community is demonstrated through her leadership and collaboration; ensuring her team is well-trained and always providing the highest quality of innovative and evidence-based care to children and families in need.
+Her passion and commitment for helping the Orange County community is demonstrated through her leadership and collaboration; ensuring her team is well-trained and supported and always providing the highest quality of innovative and evidence-based care to children and families in need.
 Lori also participates in numerous community-wide advocacy, and awareness efforts to decrease stigmatization and increase access to mental health services for children, adolescents, and families.

 Lori earned her Master’s degree in Social Work from Columbia University, New York, and her Bachelor’s degree in Sociology from the University of California, Berkeley.
 She studied Spanish at the Institute for Bilingual Studies in Cuernavaca, Mexico.